What are thyroid cancers?

 - A constant cough that is not the result of a cold

-What are the risk factors and causes of thyroid cancers?
+What are the risk factors and thyroid cancer causes?

 Scientists have discovered several risk factors that could make someone more likely to develop cancer.
 Even if a person has more than one risk factor this does not mean they will develop thyroid cancer; many patients that are treated for thyroid cancer show no signs or symptoms of thyroid cancer prior to their diagnosis.
-Risk factors for thyroid cancer include:
+Thyroid cancer causes and risk factors can include:

 - Women are three times more likely to develop thyroid cancer than men